15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Is sermorelin FDA-approved?

 Sermorelin was FDA-approved in 1997 under the brand name Geref for treating growth hormone deficiency in children.
-The manufacturer discontinued production in 2008 for commercial reasons, and the FDA confirmed in 2013 that the withdrawal was not related to safety or effect concerns.
-Today, sermorelin is available through compounding pharmacies for off-label use.
+The manufacturer discontinued production in 2008 for commercial reasons, and the FDA confirmed in 2013 that the withdrawal was not related to safety or effectiveness concerns.
+Today, sermorelin is available through compounding pharmacies for off-label use as determined by a healthcare professional.

 What is the difference between sermorelin and tesamorelin?

-Clinical research supports sermorelin's role in weight care.
+Clinical research supports sermorelin's role in weight management.
 A 2012 study by Baker et al. found that 20 weeks of GHRH treatment reduced body fat by 7.4 percent in adults aged 55 to 87.
-Sermorelin promotes weight loss by boosting growth hormone release, which enhances lipolysis and shifts body function toward fat oxidation rather than fat storage.
+Sermorelin promotes weight loss by stimulating growth hormone release, which enhances lipolysis and shifts metabolism toward fat oxidation rather than fat storage.
+A sermorelin dosage calculator for weight loss can help estimate the appropriate starting dose, but always confirm with a healthcare professional.

 Does sermorelin come in tablet or oral form?

-Sermorelin has traditionally been gave by under-skin injection.
-Newer oral supply systems using liposomal technology are being developed to protect the peptide from breakdown in the gut tract.
-Sublingual sermorelin tablets are also available through some compounding pharmacies, though they often have lower uptake compared to injections.
+Sermorelin has traditionally been administered by subcutaneous injection.
+Newer oral delivery systems using liposomal technology are being developed to protect the peptide from degradation in the gastrointestinal tract.
+Sublingual sermorelin tablets are also available through some compounding pharmacies, though they typically have lower bioavailability compared to injections.

 How does sermorelin compare to ipamorelin?